LykkeBusiness/db-maintenance/README.md

 # db-maintenance
-Scripts for maintaining and cleamin
+Scripts for maintaining and cleaning up the db